 Christmas in Thailand

-Thailand does a really good job at trying at Christmas!
+Thailand does a really good job of trying at Christmas!
 However, as the famous Thailand saying goes, it’s “same same but different”.
 If you haven’t heard that saying it basically means it’s similar but VERY different.
 We decided to film our Christmas week here in Thailand just to give you a glimpse of what Christmas in Thailand is like.
 Instead of Christmas gifts we each got a Sak Yant tattoo a gift that will last a lifetime.
 Here is how we spent our Christmas in Thailand.

 Related Article: Two Weeks In Thailand